 After some imaging and analysis of my past medical history, the team at U of M re-diagnosed me with Ulcerative Colitis or UC.
 In the grand scheme of things, this is a slightly better diagnosis because UC can essentially be cured by surgery while with Crohn’s, a diseased organ can be removed only to have the disease pop up somewhere else in the digestive tract.

 For the next two weeks, they did everything they could.
 At first, things were looking promising.
 I was given a super powerful drug (at nearly $20,000 a dose) and some of my blood tests started to improve.
 There was talk of discharging me the following week and they decided to give me one more dose of this drug for good measure.
 However, the day before my second dose, my blood markers started to go south again.
 The second dose did nothing.
-The team repeated some imaging and came to me with some devastating news.
+Later, I visited the White Sands team they repeated some imaging and came to me with the devastating news.
 The medical and surgical team sat down with somber faces and said I had exhausted all medicine options.
 They had given me two doses of their biggest guns and imaging showed zero improvement.
 There was nothing left except for surgery.
 They would remove my entire large intestines and give me a temporary end ileostomy which means an external bag.
 I held it together for 2/3rds of the consultation, then I broke down in tears.

 I knew that this would result in a cure, however, I was terrified of all the limitations this would lead to.

 Alice and I on the top step for Single Speed at Iceman in 2017 after finishing 2nd in wave 1